 • If you work in a B&B or a hotel, then learn to pronounce the name of your guests before they arrive.
 Being able to say someone’s name accurately will make them feel valued and demonstrate your willingness to accommodate them.

-• Adapt your language – not by shouting slowly at them, but by articulating your words clearly, avoiding slang and checking for understanding if their English isn’t great.
+• Adapt your language – not by shouting slowly at them, but by articulating your words clearly, avoiding slang, and checking for understanding if their English isn’t great.

 • If you are hosting foreign tourists in your hotel or B&B, then doing a little research before your guests arrive would gain you great brownie points!
 If you know where they are from then use the culture profiles readily available on the Commisceo Global site.
-These guides provide essential information in respect to key areas such as addressing people, personal space, etiquette and taboos.
+These guides provide essential information in respect to key areas such as addressing people, personal space, etiquette, and taboos.

 • Be aware that in some cultures, people don’t say what they mean.
 This is particularly the case in Asian and Middle Eastern cultures where individuals make every effort to protect harmony and avoid potential upset.
 You may (for example) ask someone if they are happy with the service or the food you are serving and they may well smile and say they are very happy.
 However, this may not always be the case.
-Look out therefore, for body language or, for what is not said as these cues may well indicate disappointment, frustration or upset.
+Look out, therefore, for body language or, for what is not said as these cues may well indicate disappointment, frustration, or upset.
 If you think this may be the case, then consider asking your question in a different way.

 • Leading on from the point above, if you work in the hospitality industry, be aware that some cultures initially decline anything offered to them once or twice out of politeness.
-As such, if you offer something complimentary to your customer, or, if you offer to do something for them and they decline, then consider asking a couple more times before you accept their answer.
+As such, if you offer something complementary to your customer, or, if you offer to do something for them and they decline, then consider asking a couple more times before you accept their answer.
 Failing to do so may well result in them feeling offended that you only asked once!

 • Be aware of proxemics and distance.
-If your customer closes the physical distance with you, then avoid stepping back (unless it’s clearly inappropriate or uncomfortable) as, some cultures are very comfortable with a lack of physical space and stepping back may be perceived as you trying to distance yourself from them.
+If your customer closes the physical distance with you, then avoid stepping back (unless it’s clearly inappropriate or uncomfortable) as some cultures are very comfortable with a lack of physical space, and stepping back may be perceived as you trying to distance yourself from them.
 Alternatively, if you extend your hand to someone of the opposite gender and they refuse it, then be aware that this may be for religious reasons.
 Don’t take offence.
 Instead, nod your head and smile.
 If your customer is from the Middle East, then consider placing your right hand briefly over your heart and nodding your head while smiling.